Loading...

 Support infrastructure designed to scale with your pipeline

 Pittsburgh has no shortage of people willing to give advice.
-What it lacks — especially for franchise consulting owners — is franchise operations tied to measurable outcomes.
+What it lacks — especially for franchise owners — is franchise operations tied to measurable outcomes.
 Whether you are based in Lawrenceville or elsewhere in the Pittsburgh metro, the constraint is usually the same: too many priorities, not enough focus, and no one owning the execution cadence week to week.

 Pittsburgh has completed one of the most successful post-industrial economic transformations in US history.
 Carnegie Mellon University and the University of Pittsburgh anchor a robotics and AI cluster that produced Aurora, Argo AI, and hundreds of autonomy-adjacent startups — Google, Uber, and Meta all maintained significant engineering presences at Bakery Square and adjacent Oakland before restructuring, but the talent pipeline and spin-out culture remain.
 UPMC is the largest non-government employer in Pennsylvania and dominates regional healthcare, creating both a massive B2B buyer base and fierce talent competition.
 The Strip District has evolved from wholesale produce market into a dense corridor of food brands, tech offices, and consumer startups, while Lawrenceville and East Liberty attract founders priced out of coastal markets.
 Pittsburgh's cost of living remains among the lowest of any major tech-adjacent metro, but wage expectations for CMU-trained engineers have risen sharply — businesses that try to run 2015-era compensation models lose talent to Aurora, Duolingo, and remote coastal employers overnight.